TIBCOSoftware/snappydata/docs/monitoring/monitor-manage.md

-# Getting Information from SnappyData System Tables
+# Getting Information from TIBCO ComputeDB System Tables

-You can monitor many common aspects of SnappyData by using SQL commands (system procedures and simple queries) to collect and analyze data in SnappyData system tables.
+You can monitor many common aspects of TIBCO ComputeDB by using SQL commands (system procedures and simple queries) to collect and analyze data in TIBCO ComputeDB system tables.

 ## Distributed System Membership Information

-The SYS.MEMBERS table provides information about all peers and servers that make up the SnappyData system.
+The SYS.MEMBERS table provides information about all peers and servers that make up the TIBCO ComputeDB system.
 You can use different queries to obtain details about individual members and their role in the cluster.

 <a id="determine-cluster-membership"></a>
 ### Determining Cluster Membership